Health & Wellbeing

 At Health Assured, we offer a 24/7 anxiety counselling service as part of our employee assistance programme (EAP).
 Contact the team for immediate support with employees experiencing anxiety.
 Call us free on 0844 892 2493

-This piece explores the steps you can take to help an employee dealing with anxiety.
+This piece explores the steps you can take to help an employees dealing with anxiety disorders at work.

 Anxiety is much more than feeling stressed.
 It’s when the feeling of anxiousness doesn’t go away even after the situation that causes it is over.
-It should then come as no surprise some employees may be unable to work due to anxiety.
+It should then come as no surprise some employees may be unable to work due an anxiety disorder.

-By supporting your staff members when they experience mental health problems, as well as retaining valuable staff and saving on the cost of hiring new staff members, you’re also sending a message to other employees about your organisation’s values.
+By supporting your staff when they experience mental health problems, as well as retaining valuable employees and saving on the cost of hiring new staff members, you’re also sending a message to other employees about your organisation’s values.

 In the UK, there aren’t any regulations related to disclosing anxiety issues to an employer.
 However, doing so can help you to provide them with appropriate support to ensure their recovery.

-Once disclosed, there are many ways to manage anxiety at work.
+Once disclosed, there are many ways to manage workplace anxiety.
 The first and most important thing is to create a culture that encourages your staff to be open about their mental health.

 This step is essential to eliminate the stigma attached to ill mental health.
 Make sure you’ve established a company culture that puts employees’ health and wellbeing at the forefront of everything it does.